zplayads/PlayableAdsDemo-iOS/README-EN.md

 ## 1.Overview
 ### 1.1 Introduction
-Integration of this SDK gives the publisher the capability to call playable ads from ZPLAY Ads into available interstitial iOS inventory globally.
 This guide is designed for developers who are going to integrate the ZPLAY Ads SDK into their iOS Apps via Xcode.
 Please contact support@zplayads.com if you need any assistance in this work.
 ### 1.2 Develop Environment
-- OS：Mac OS X10.8.5 and above
+- OS: Mac OS X10.8.5 and above
-- IDE：Xcode7 and above
+- Development environment: Xcode7 and above
-- Deploy Target：iOS8 and above
+- Deploy Target: iOS8 and above
 ### 1.3 ZPLAY Ads Account Requirements
 An account is required on our platform before SDK integration can be completed.
 The following App specific data items are the minimum needed to proceed.